 Iris E. Acquarone

-Arizona State University | CV | acquarone@asu.eduI am a Presidential Postdoctoral Fellow (Postdoc-to-Assistant Professor) in the School of Politics and Global Studies at Arizona State University, and Affiliated Faculty at the Center for Latina/os and American Politics Research (CLAPR).
-My research centers on democratic political representation, with an emphasis on electoral politics, elite behavior, and historically marginalized groups in Western democracies—including Latin America and the United States.
-I use a mixed-methods approach, combining experimental, quasi-experimental, and observational designs with causal inference, machine learning, qualitative methods, and extensive fieldwork.
+My research examines political representation, with an emphasis on electoral politics, elite behavior, and historically marginalized groups in Western democracies—including Latin America and the United States.
+I use a mixed-methods approach, combining experimental, quasi-experimental, and observational designs with causal inference, machine learning, qualitative insights, and fieldwork.
 A key part of my work involves direct engagement with political elites and marginalized communities, along with developing novel measures and datasets to advance the study of representation.

 I hold a BA in Political Science and a Graduate Diploma in Economics from the Universidad de la República, and a PhD in Political Science from Rice University.
 In Spring 2024, I was a Visiting Ph.D. in Quantitative Political Economy at King’s College London.